An overview of the regulation of virtual assets in Seychelles

 What market misconduct legislation/regulations apply to virtual assets?

 - Securities Act, 2007: The Securities Act regulates the issuance, trading, and offering of securities in Seychelles.
-While virtual assets are not explicitly mentioned in the Act, the FSA has indicated that certain virtual assets may be considered securities and subject to the Act’s requirements.
+While virtual assets are not explicitly mentioned in the Act, the SEYCHELLES FSA has indicated that certain virtual assets may be considered securities and subject to the Act’s requirements.

 - Anti-Money Laundering and Countering the Financing of Terrorism Act, 2020: The AML/CFT Act requires VASPs to implement adequate measures to prevent money laundering and terrorist financing, including customer due diligence, transaction monitoring, and suspicious activity reporting.